Welcome to Spring's Embrace

 Savor the Spring in New England

-Why Your Heart Needs Spring in New England
+Why Spring in New England Feels Like a Homecoming

-Of course, science backs up what our hearts already know.
-When Dr. Martin Seligman developed his PERMA model of wellbeing, he identified positive emotions and engagement as fundamental to human flourishing[i].
-And spring in the Litchfield Hills offers both in abundance.
-It's why so many city-dwellers are drawn to the region for a nature-immersive escape.
+It's why so many city-dwellers are drawn to Northwest Connecticut for a nature-immersive escape.
 Research shows that just twenty minutes in nature can lower your cortisol levels—that's your body literally relaxing into peace[ii].
 But we think there's something even more profound at work here: the simple joy of being alive in a world that's coming back to life, and being in a place with people who honor our interconnectedness to one another and the earth.
 Norfolk is a community that is deeply devoted to conservation and nature-preservation.

 Three Invitations to Wellbeing